I Need the Definition of...

 An accountant is trained to compile, inspect, interpret, and/or report financial statements and tax returns that comply with governmental and regulatory authority requirements.
 See More.

 An accountant's letter, also called an auditor opinion, is a written statement describing an auditor’s independent, unbiased and qualified evaluation of the accuracy and completeness of a company’s financial statements and practices, See More.

 An accountant's opinion is a concise written statement by a certified accountant concerning the accuracy of a company's financial records.
 See More.

 Accounting is the process of systematically recording, measuring, and communicating information about financial transactions.
-See More.
+At its highest level, accounting sets up the basics of record keeping and and a process to track financial accounts accor See More.